bubenikovaadela/bubenikovaadela.github.io/research.md

 permalink: /research/
 ---

-I work in a neurosurgery research environment, with a focus on neuroimaging and quantitative analysis, and I’m part of **PragueBrainsGroup**.
+I work in a neurosurgery research environment, with a focus on neuroimaging and quantitative analysis.
+I’m part of **PragueBrainsGroup** and affiliated with **Charles University (Second Faculty of Medicine)**.

 ### Interests
 - Neuroimaging (MRI) and quantitative methods